neondatabase/website/content/guides/full-text-search.md

 ## Execute your first full text search

-You can execute a full text search query using a `WHERE` clause with `@@ to_tsquery('english', 'content here')` as follows.
-The following query will return the "mashed potatoes" row because, although the word "flavorful" does not appear in that row's text content, the word "flavor" does.
+You can execute a full text search query using a `WHERE` clause with `@@ to_tsquery('english', 'content here')` as shown below.
+The following query returns the "mashed potatoes" row because, although the word "flavorful" does not appear in that row's text content, the word "flavor" does.
 And "flavor" matches "flavorful".

 ```sql
 SELECT